saleor/saleor.io-learn/product/fetching-products.md

 }
 ```

-Let's use this query to replace the previous one inside the `FetchTwelveProducts.graphql` that is located in `graphql/`.
+Let's use this query to replace the previous one:

+1. Paste the abovementioned query into the `FetchTwelveProducts.graphql` that is located in `graphql/`.
+2. If you have enabled the `watch` mode in your `generate` script, the Code Generator will now regenerate the types and update hooks for the new query.
+If you haven't, run `npm generate` or `pnpm generate` in your Terminal to trigger the regeneration.
-Modify the `ProductCollection.tsx` component to display the product thumbnails along with their categories:
+3. Head over to the `components` folder and modify the `ProductCollection.tsx` component to display the product thumbnails along with their categories:

 ```tsx
 // components/ProductCollection.tsx